ICanBoogie/ICanBoogie/README.md

-### Requirements
+## Requirements

-The minimum requirement for the ICanBoogie framework is PHP5.3.
+The minimum requirement is PHP5.3.
 ICanBoogie has been tested with Apache HTTP server on Linux, MacOS and Windows operating systems.
 The Apache server must support URL rewriting.